partydrone/keap-rest/README.md

 ## Code of Conduct

-Everyone interacting in the Infusionsoft::Rest project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/infusionsoft-rest/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Keap::Rest project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/keap-rest/blob/main/CODE_OF_CONDUCT.md).